griffithlab/civic-docs/docs/model/variants/overview.rst

-CIViC variants are usually genomic alterations, including single nucleotide variants (SNVs), insertion/deletion events (indels), copy number alterations (CNV's such as amplification or deletion), structural variants (SVs such as translocations and inversions), and other events that differ from the "normal" genome.
+CIViC variants are usually genomic alterations, including single nucleotide variants (SNVs), insertion/deletion events (indels), copy number alterations (CNVs; such as amplifications or deletions), structural variants (SVs; such as translocations or inversions), and other events that differ from the "normal" genome.
 In some cases a CIViC variant may represent events of the transcriptome or proteome.
 For example, 'expression' or 'over-expression' is a valid variant.
 New curators should